 To achieve the best possible results when painting with linseed oil paint, it is important to prepare the surface correctly.
-In this article, we go through the most important steps to prepare the surface before painting with linseed oil paint.
+In this article, we will go through the most important steps for preparing the surface before painting with linseed oil paint.

 Sand or scrape the surface

 Scrape and sand the surface to remove old loose paint.
-The linseed oil paint follows the substrate, so the better the preparatory work is done, the better the end result will be.
+Linseed oil paint adheres to the substrate, so the better the preparation is done, the better the end result will be.

 Clean the surface